-Note: The above dates are based on a viewing position from the Middle East, and show slight irregularities during each event.
-This is an optical effect because our Earth wobbles, which makes it seem that the planets stand occasionally still or even move backwards during a retrograde motion.
+Note: The dates are based on a viewing position from the Middle East, and it is difficult to pick the right day.
+This is due to an optical effect because Earth wobbles, which makes it seem that the planets stand still at times or even move backwards in a retrograde motion.

-The three examples of the phoenix cycle remind of the 'fullness of time', also known as the “great Platonic year”, which is often interpreted as the 26,000 years of an entire precession orbit.
-According to Otto Neugebauer "almost any period can be found sometime or somewhat honored with this name" (9).
-That the 854-year cycle may be the right solution has support from Cicero (106 - 43 BCE) who writes in ‘De Natura Deorum’ (10) that Plato’s great year "is completed when the sun, moon and five planets having finished all their courses have returned to the same position", and then opens the door for our theories by adding that "the length of this period is hotly debated".
+The above examples of the phoenix cycle remind of the 'fullness of time', also known as the 'great Platonic year', which is often interpreted as the 26,000 years of an entire precession orbit.
+We doubt that anyone in Antiquity could make this kind of calculation, which is supported by Otto Neugebauer who writes "almost any period can be found sometime or somewhat honored with this name" (9).
+That our choice of the 854-year cycle may be the right solution has not only support from Plutarch, but also from Cicero (106 - 43 BCE) who proposes in ‘De Natura Deorum’ (10) that Plato’s great year "is completed when the sun, moon and five planets having finished all their courses have returned to the same position" and by adding that "the length of this period is hotly debated".

-Hence, we can propose that the "Star" or phoenix heralds the fullness of time because all planets seem to be "burned" by the sun in Pisces, which makes them invisible during the day and removes them from the night sky.
+Hence, we propose that the "Star" or phoenix heralds the fullness of time because all planets seem to be "burned" by the sun in Pisces, which makes them invisible during the day and removes them from the night sky.
 But once they clear the sun, they return like ducks in a row for a "new beginning" at night in Aries, the First Sign.
 Skeptics should kindly consider that planetary line-ups are not to be confused with conjunctions.
-A conjunction of more than two planets does not seem to exist and the ancient sages were not fools – they really meant it when they said the planets line up in Aries.
+A conjunction of more than two planets doesn't seem to exist and our ancient sages were no fools – when they said the planets line up in Aries they really meant it.

 6. Tentative conclusions

 Planetarium software like "Starry Night" reveals that the planetary triangles appeared since the dawn of civilization.
 During millenniums of turmoil and social changes on earth, the predictable return of this celestial phenomenon could have been interpreted in different cultures as a some kind of divine order or higher revelation.
-Although the sun circles the Zodiac in a year, it is about 15 degrees farther west every 854 years when the triangles are forming.
+Although the sun circles the entire Zodiac in a year, the triangles form around 10 degrees farther west every 854 years because Earth wobbles on its axis.
 This means that from 7691 until 5129 BCE the triangles appeared after sunset in the West, and from 4276 to 1714 BCE before sunrise in the East.
 They were invisible in 860 and 7691 BCE, for example, but the Sun had passed the triangles in 6 BCE, which made them visible again right after sunset.

 If we consider that our entire Solar system moves in cycles of 854 years and that these triangles herald a planetary line-up from Earth all the way to the outer planets, we can easily imagine that this event played a role in our history and evolution.
-In a world without television, books, cars and any of the other modern conveniences, the peoples of the Mediterranean and the Middle East had every night to contemplate the whole, unpolluted vault of the sky.
-Their observation of the three planets close to the sun since the beginning of civilization would explain why they had been taken for gods, including the diverse trinitatrian concepts such as the Trinity of Christianity.
-These examples are difficult to dismiss as coincidences and indicate that the celebrated Aristotelian revolution may have also had its price: The lost “gnosis” about a link between astrophysical and genetic phenomena, the macrocosm and the microcosm.
-Which is probably why Chrétien started his grail poem with the parable of the seed to lead to a grail that "shines so brightly that the light of the candles fade like the stars when the Sun or Moon are rising".
+In a world without television, books, cars and any of the other modern conveniences, the peoples of the Mediterranean and the Middle East had every night to contemplate the whole vault of the sky.
+Their observation of the three planets close to the sun since the beginning of civilization would explain why they had been taken for gods, including the diverse trinitatrian concepts.
+Our examples are difficult to dismiss as coincidences and indicate that the celebrated Aristotelian revolution may have also had its price: A lost “gnosis” about a link between astrophysical and genetic phenomena, the macrocosm and the microcosm.
+This is probably why Chrétien started his grail poem with the parable of the seed to lead to a grail that "shines so brightly that the light of the candles fade like the stars when the Sun or Moon are rising".

 According to our findings, the "Star of Bethlehem" is not a Christian miracle but merely another return of the phoenix.
-This adds a dramatic perspective to Biblical prophesy and allows the interpretation that Elijah and Elisha may have reincarnated as John the Baptist and Jesus Christ after 854 years, or that they believed in a "divine miracle" which would make the resurrection and reincarnation synonymous.
-This could mean that some kind of phoenix effect had been observed by ancient civilizations and that Kepler was the last to refer to it when he wrote in his almanach that the planetary event in 1604 created some kind of vibration that led everyone to do everything with greater intensity.
-In De stella nova, Kepler added cautiously that the Supernova was either a natural phenomenon or created by God and wondered if the astronomical events in 1604 could inspire humanity to invent the art of flying, and travel to the Moon and to other planets?
-(11) Why did he emphasize so strongly that other worlds in the universe are inhabited, as suggested by the "unfortunate Giordano Bruno and by Tycho Brahe" (Kepler), unless he contemplated that the line-ups of our Solar system open up some kind of communications?
-Because many forms of radiation are still unknown the only explanation for this force is that it could originate in an inhabited Solar system somewhere between Pisces and Aries or in the Pleiades?
+This adds a dramatic perspective to Biblical prophesy and allows the interpretation that Elijah and Elisha reincarnated as John the Baptist and Jesus Christ after 854 years, or that they believed in such a "divine miracle" which would make the resurrection and reincarnation synonymous.
+It also means that some kind of phoenix effect had been observed by ancient civilizations and that Kepler was the last to refer to it when he wrote in his almanach that the planetary event in 1604 created some kind of vibration that led everyone to do everything with greater intensity.
+In De stella nova, Kepler adds cautiously that the Supernova was either a natural phenomenon or created by God and wondered if the astronomical events in 1604 could inspire humanity to invent the art of flying, and travel to the Moon and other planets?
+(11) Why did he emphasize so strongly that other worlds in the universe are inhabited, as suggested by the "unfortunate Giordano Bruno and Tycho Brahe" (Kepler), unless he contemplated that the line-ups of our Solar system open up some kind of communication?
+Because some forms of radiation are still unknown the only explanation for this force is that it could originate in an inhabited Solar system somewhere between Pisces and Aries or in the Pleiades?
 An adventurous idea that will be explored on the next level of our project, but without losing sight of other cycles.
 If we can establish that certain events repeat every 854 years, we might even be able to foretell the future.
-With a better understanding of these phenomena, there will probably be a time when we can predict natural catastrophes – and reduce fanatism, avoid holocausts, and even abolish war!
-Thanks to Mother Nature and our DNA, the danger of over-population would be curbed by holistic versions of birth-control like same-sex relationships.
+With a better understanding of these phenomena, there could come a time when we can predict natural catastrophes – and reduce fanatism, avoid holocausts, and even abolish war!
+Thanks to Mother Nature and our DNA, the danger of over-population is already being curbed by holistic versions of birth-control like same-sex relationships.

-Berossus of Babylon proposed that if these planetary "massings" or line ups are under the sign of Cancer, the world would burst into flames, and when they are under Capricorn, there would be great floods.
+Berossus of Babylon proposed that if these planetary "massings" or line ups are under the sign of Cancer, the world would burst into flames, and when they are under Capricorn, there would be great inundations.
 He responded apparently to Plato's claim that many ancient civilizations had been destroyed, either by water in the valleys or fire in the mountains.
-This indicates that the direction of the line-up might determine the type of radiation that reaches Earth.
-Planetarium software shows that the line-ups reach beyond Saturn and include Neptune and Uranus, which suggests there may be a galactic 'antenna effect' that is amplified by gaseous Solar tides and reaches into space at regular intervals.
-Hence, the Platonic concept that our planet is a living organism could get some support if we can show that this "radiation" has a direct effect on our DNA, on the meteorological conditions, and on our development and psyche!
-The existence of such a force "from above" would actually confirm some religious beliefs if we can establish that it actually guides the evolution.
-We may find, for example, that Stalin, Mao and Hitler revived the First Crusade 854 years later, and that the Second Crusade repeated with the renewed religious fanatism of the 21st century.
-In pre-historic times, the resulting climate changes might have forced our African ancestors to follow the animals (their food) to greener pastures in the North until they were trapped in hostile environments.
-During big and little ice ages they had to withdraw to caves where they slowly turned "lighter" as their pigmentation adapted.
+This indicates that the direction of the line-up might determine the type of radiation that reaches our planet.
+Planetarium software shows that the line-ups reach beyond Saturn and include Neptune and Uranus, which suggests there could be a galactic 'antenna effect' which is amplified by gaseous Solar tides and reaches into outer space in regular intervals.
+Hence, the Platonic concept that our planet is a living organism could get some support if we can show that this repeating "radiation" has a direct effect on our DNA, on the meteorological conditions, and on our development and psyche!
+The existence of a force "from above" would actually confirm some religious beliefs if we can establish that it guides the evolution.
+We may find, for example, that Stalin, Mao and Hitler revived the fanatism of the First Crusade 854 years later, and that the Second Crusade matches the religious conflicts of the 21st century.
+In pre-historic times, the resulting climate changes could have forced our African ancestors to follow the animals (their food) to greener pastures in the North until they were trapped in hostile environments.
+During big and little ice ages they had to withdraw to caves where they slowly turned "lighter" again as their pigmentation adapted.
 Hence, the animals they painted on the walls of caves could have been fond memories of better times!
-Those who met the challenges of the snow and ice had to squint for milleniums and turned "Asian", while the tribes that remained in the steppes of Africa kept getting darker, which would explain why the protected insides of their hands and soles of their feet are so much lighter!
+Those who survived the challenges of snow and ice had to squint for milleniums and turned "Asian", while tribes that remained in the steppes all over the globe kept getting darker to protect them from the sun, which explains why the insides of their hands and soles of their feet are so much lighter!

-However, before we expand the controversial subject of "race" and visit a black Madonna and Child in Montserrat, we should point out that we have reached one of the many crossroads of this quest!
-Those of you, who don't want to deal with this winding path of superstitious mythology may want to return to more solid ground.
-Master Chrétien would be a good choice because he deals with 849 CE and requires the sharp mind of a philologist.
-It's about history and etymology, and definitely more fun than Balaam, Elisha and Jesus Christ!
-But whichever virtual path you chose, don't be surprised if you find yourself crossing several times, even in the Catholic sense.
-It's the nature of such an adventure!
+However, before we expand the controversial subject of "race" and visit a black Madonna and Child in Montserrat, we should point out that we have reached one of the many crossroads of the quest!
+Those of you, who don't want to deal with the winding path of superstitious mythology may want to return to more solid ground.
+Master Chrétien is a good choice because he deals with 849 CE and requires the sharp mind of a philologist.
+It's all about history and etymology, and definitely more fun than Balaam, Elisha and Jesus Christ!
+But whichever virtual path you chose, don't be surprised if you're crossing paths many times, even in the Catholic sense.
+It's the nature of this adventure!

 2. R. van den Broek, The Myth of the Phoenix, According to Classical and early Christian traditions, (Leiden, 1972).
 He lists Ovid, Lucan, Martial, Pomp.
 Mela, Seneca, Statius, Chaeremon, Tzetzes, Pliny, Clement, etc., p.
 393

-3. Konradin Ferrari d'Occhieppo, Hypothese zu einer 854-jährigen Planetenperiode in der Babylonischen Astronomie, (Vienna, 1969).
+3. K. Ferrari d'Occhieppo, Hypothese zu einer 854-jährigen Planetenperiode in der Babylonischen Astronomie, (Vienna, 1969).
 The hypothesis is developed from the Babylonian cuneiform tablet (British Museum Inf.
-No. 35429) and other fragments, where the positions of Saturn, Jupiter and Mars in 7 BCE are recorded.
+No. 35429) and other fragments, where the positions of Saturn, Jupiter and Mars in 7 BCE are supposedly recorded.